clunion/shardoverse/README.md

     /e/Temp/msys_cyglockfile

 Currently, the variant using the cygwin compatible socket seems to work with Msys2.
 If not, try the other (msysgit) variant.
-Filepath and name used in KeeAgent:
+File path and name used in KeeAgent:

     E:\Temp\msys_cyglockfile